USDA FoodKeeper – Cold Storage Guidelines

 To determine if salt-cured olives have gone bad, look for any signs of mold, sliminess, or off-color appearance.
 Additionally, a sour or rancid smell is an indication of spoilage.
 If the olives feel excessively soft or mushy to the touch, they should be discarded.

 Salt-cured olives are generally safe to consume if prepared and stored properly.
 However, there is a risk of botulism if the olives are not cured with the appropriate salt concentration or if they are stored in an anaerobic environment.
 It is crucial to ensure that the olives are fully submerged in the brine and that no mold is present on the surface.
-Additionally, if the olives develop a slimy texture or off-putting odor, they should be discarded to prevent foodborne illness.
+Additionally, if the olives develop a slimy texture or off-putting odor, they should be discarded to reduce the risk of foodborne illness.

 To store salt-cured olives, keep them in an airtight container or jar filled with the brine to ensure they remain submerged.
 Store the container in a cool, dark place, away from direct sunlight and heat sources.
 Check the olives periodically to ensure they are not developing mold or any signs of spoilage.
 If you notice any off-putting odors or textures, discard the olives.
 You can enhance the flavor of salt-cured olives by adding herbs, spices, or citrus zest to the brine for a personalized touch.